Understanding Medicare Part A: Eligibility, Costs, Enrollment, & More

 What Is Original Medicare?

-Original Medicare is the first iteration of Medicare, first created by the federal government in 1965.
-Original Medicare benefits are divided into two Medicare Parts: Medicare Part A and Medicare Part B. Each of these portions covers specific types of healthcare services.
+Original Medicare, sometimes called traditional Medicare, is the first iteration of Medicare, first created by the federal government in 1965.
+Original Medicare benefits are divided into two Medicare Parts: Medicare Part A and Medicare Part B. Each of these Parts of Medicare covers specific types of healthcare services.
+If someone enrolls in original Medicare, it’s considered a federal health insurance plan.

 Neither Medicare Part A nor B includes prescription drug coverage.
 Medicare prescription drug coverage would fall under a Medicare Part D plan.